Cable FAQs

 Teflon is bad for you

-If you’re using cable lifters to good effect, we suspect you'll hear the same effect with our cotton-sleeved, Teflon-free, polyester-free interconnects and speaker cables.
+If you’re using cable lifters to good effect, we suspect you'll hear the same characteristics with our cotton-sleeved, Teflon-free, polyester-free interconnects and speaker cables.

 Cotton is the next best thing to air in terms of its dielectric qualities.